NBA Rumors: League Could Play Games At Walt Disney World If Season Resumes

 — Shams Charania (@ShamsCharania) April 29, 2020

-According to the Tampa Bay Times, the sports complex in Walt Disney World is a very viable option.
+According to the Tampa Bay Times, the sports complex in Walt Disney World is a very viable location.

 Disney chairman Robert Iger spoke with the NBA’s board of governors earlier this week, and many are on board with this idea.
-Some state lawmakers have thrown around the possibility of teams playing games in Orlando with little to no fans in attendance.
+Some state lawmakers have thrown around the possibility of teams playing games in Orlando with little-to-no-fans in attendance.

-Per an announcement from Florida Governor Ron DeSantis, some small businesses can resume operations on May 4 with some restrictions still in place.
+Per an announcement from Florida Gov. Ron DeSantis, some small businesses can resume operations on May 4 with some restrictions still in place.
 He also gave professional wrestling and a golf match the go-ahead in May since people are desperate for some form of entertainment.

 DeSantis said that it could be possible for arenas to have sports fans back in attendance by the fall.
 That would be done with safe guidelines still in place while still monitoring the situation regarding the coronavirus pandemic.

-If the NBA chooses Walt Disney World as the place to resume their season, they have many amenities at their disposal.
+If the NBA chooses Walt Disney World as the location to resume their season, they have many amenities at their disposal.

 The ESPN sports complex has courts where high schools play games and the Jr. NBA Global Championship is held.
 Back in November, the AdvoCare Invitational college basketball tournament was held there, and it could easily situate itself for the league and its players.